 Louisiana has spent billions of dollars in the last 20 years to rectify damage from hurricanes, yet many residents do not have flood insurance, possibly because they incorrectly assume their home insurance policy will pay for the damages caused by floods.
-This is a common misconception, and it can be a costly one.
-Although flooding is a common natural disaster in Louisiana (and any coastal state), it is specifically not covered by homeowners insurance policies.
+This is a common misconception, and it may be a costly one.
+Although flooding is a common natural disaster in Louisiana, it is specifically not covered by homeowners insurance policies.
 You’ll need a flood insurance policy to cover these damages.

-While FEMA reports that the average cost of flood insurance is $700 per year, the cost of your own flood insurance will depend on several factors.
+According to FEMA, the average cost of flood insurance is $700 per year.
+However, the cost of your own flood insurance will depend on several factors.
 First, and perhaps most impactful, is your flood zone.
-Flood zones help determine how likely a flood is in your area; the more highly-rated your flood zone, the more likely you are to experience a flood and the water damage that comes with it.
-Your premium will typically be lower if you are in a less-risky area and higher if you are in an area more prone to flooding.
+Flood zones help determine how likely a flood is in your area.
+Areas with higher flood risk designations typically see higher premiums for flood insurance.

 Additionally, the coverage you purchase will affect how much you pay.
 Flood policies sold by the NFIP only have two coverage options: dwelling coverage and personal property coverage.
 Dwelling coverage is the backbone of a flood insurance policy and covers the structure of your home, while personal property coverage (also called contents coverage) covers your belongings.
 A dwelling-only policy will probably be cheaper than buying both coverage types.
 Also, the more coverage you purchase, the more your policy will likely cost.